Shivaratri Celebration Photography Tour in Pashupatinath, Kathmandu - 2 Days

 • Briefings on the history, culture, and rituals of Maha Shivaratri

-• Professional trekking support and local guides
+• Professional support by local tour guides

 • Opportunities to photograph the vibrant celebrations, sadhus, traditional dances, and religious ceremonies